Logotyp Jordbruksverket

 • produce or trade with certified plants or propagating material

-• produce or trade with plants with CAC quality
+• produce or trade with CAC quality plants

-The rules also apply to organisations, businesses, or others who wish to register varieties in the Swedish list of plant varieties.
+The rules also apply to organisations, enterprises, or others who wish to register varieties in the Swedish list of plant varieties.

 Genera and species of fruit and berries to which the rules apply